 Our family absolutely loves this crock pot French Dip recipe.
 French Dip was always one of my favorite meals to order in restaurants as a kid, and this one is just as good as any restaurant version.

-We’ve included Weight Watchers points, crock pot and Instant Pot instructions with our recipe.
+We’ve included Crock pot and Instant Pot instructions with our recipe.

 What is French Dip?

 French Dip is not actually French in origin but was created in Los Angeles, California in the United States.
-Click here to learn more about the origins of French Beef.
+Click here to learn more about the origins of the French Dip Sandwich.

 How Do I Make French Dip in the Slow Cooker?